kawmarco/jsonsubset/README.md

 # parsed = {'a': {'b': {'c': 1234}}}
 ```

-jsonsubset expressions (i.e. the ones accepted by `jsonsubset.compile()`) can be recursively defined by:
+One way to express jsonsubset expressions (i.e. the ones accepted by `jsonsubset.compile()`) would be by the recursive definition below:
 ```
 EXPR = True | DICT_EXPR
 DICT_EXPR = { KEY_STRING : EXPR }